lukso-network/docs/docs/learn/smart-contract-developers/mint-lsp7-token.md

 :::warning

-The example contract here allows minting Digital Assets **only to the owner** of the contract.
+The example contract here allows only the owner of the contract to mint Digital Assets.
 There might be contracts that don't have this _requirement_.

 :::